gjmcn/to-vega/README.md

 }
 ```

-To-Vega makes it particularly easy to genereate a spec and set commonly used properties.
-More advanced options can also be set with To-Vega or alternatively, standard JavaScript can be used.

-Typically, it is easy to add a `plot` method to the library (the details depend on the context) allowing for code such as:
+Typically, it is easy to add a suitable `plot` method to the library (the details depend on the context) allowing for code such as:

 ```js
 tv('pets.json').point().x('cat').y('dog').plot()
 ```

+To-Vega makes it easy to generate a spec and set commonly used properties.
+More advanced options can also be set with To-Vega or alternatively, standard JavaScript can be used.

-See !!!!!!!!!!OBSERVABLE LINK!!!!!!!! for a hands-on introduction.
+See !!OBSERVABLE LINK HERE WHEN DONE!! for a hands-on introduction.

 ## Install/Load

 To-Vega is a Node.js module:

 * install: `npm --save install to-vega`.
-* load: `let tv = require('to-vega')`
+* load: `const tv = require('to-vega')`

 To use To-Vega in a browser, use e.g. Browserify or load `index.js` in a `<script>` tag.
 When `<script>` is used, a global variable `tv` is created.